MileHacker Logo

 Established in 1737, Richmond evolved into the capital of Virginia in 1780 during the American Revolutionary War.
 Patrick Henry delivered his famous "Give Me Liberty or Give Me Death" speech here.

-From 1861 to 1865, Richmond served as the main city of the Confederate States of America, a major target for Union forces due to its strategic and manufacturing importance.
+From 1861 to 1865, Richmond functioned as the main city of the Confederate States of America, a major target for Union forces as a result of its strategic and manufacturing importance.

 Richmond's Story